glomatico/gamdl/README.md

 * `jpg`
 * `png`
 * `raw`
-    * This format gets the raw cover without any processing in JPEG format.
+    * This format gets the raw cover without any processing.
+    * Note that when you use this format, the cover image will not be embedded within the files.
+To address this, you can enable `save_cover` option to save the cover as a separate file.